 If a person interested in the procurement or a person who applies for entering into a contract has suspected irregularities in public procurement (only in relation to procurement procedures, design contests and procurement of services referred to in Annex 2 to the Public Procurement Law), it may apply to the Procurement Monitoring Bureau (IUB) with an application.
-An application may be submitted in person or electronically by sending an IUB, usinge-address, or to email@example.com, if the application has been signed withsecure electronic signature.
-You can learn more about the procedures for challenging public procurement.here.
+The application may be submitted in person or electronically by sending an IUB official e-address or by e-mail to the firstname.lastname@example.org, using a secure electronic signature or by adding a scanned document to an e-mail, or by fax, mail or portal Latvija.lv using an e-serviceApplication to the Authority.
+You can find out more about the procedures for challenging public procurement here.

 Administrative irregularities in public procurement